Statilia maculata

-Statilia maculata, common name Asian jumping mantis or "小蟷螂", ko-kamakiri (Japanese meaning "small mantis") or "좀사마귀", jom-sa-ma-gui (Korean meaning "small mantis"), is a species of mantis native to Asia that can be found in Russia, China and Japan and Korea, and Sri Lanka.
+Statilia maculata, common name Asian jumping mantis or "小蟷螂", ko-kamakiri (Japanese meaning "small mantis") or "좀사마귀", jom-sa-ma-gui (Korean meaning "small mantis"), is a species of mantis native to Asia that can be found in Russia, China, Japan, Korea, and Sri Lanka.

 Description

-Males: 40–50 mm in length as adult.
-Females: 45–58 mm in length as adult.
+Males are 40–50 mm in length as adults.
+Females are 45–58 mm in length as adults.

 Taxonomy

-First described from the genus Mantis by the Swedish naturalist Carl Peter Thunberg in 1784.
-Thunberg described the mantis as being from eastern India.
+The species was first described from the genus Mantis by Swedish naturalist Carl Peter Thunberg in 1784, who described the mantis as being from eastern India.